iantkim/iantkim/README.md

 - work with rats
 - anatomy and imaging
 - electrophysiology
-- data analysis
+- data analysis (Matlab, Python, R ..)
 - coordination of projects (working in teams)
 - instruction and presentations (as TA and in lab)

 goals:

-- explain multi-scale emergent phenomena of behavior and cognition
+- explain behavior and cognition as multi-scale emergent phenomena
 - add to the literature on neural coding and communication
+- become an armchair theoretical neuroscience person